fraawlen/cassette/README.md

 Cassette Configuration (CCFG) is a configuration language and parser library featuring array based values and short s-like expressions based functions.
 The language's syntax aims to be both human-readable and easy to parse.
 Yet provides enough tools to the end user to create branching and dynamic configurations that can be modified and reloaded on the fly.

 The library is free and open-source software licensed under the [LGPL-2.1](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.html).
-It's made to run on modern POSIX-compliant systems, and except for the compiler and build system, is not dependent on third-party software.
+It's made to run on modern POSIX-compliant systems.

 Language Features
 -----------------